link to MAST page UIT star image

 Maximum Records

-When queries are submitted as a web service, the default number of rows returned is 2,000, but any value is allowed when max_rows is specified as a query parameter.
+When queries are submitted as a web service, the default number of rows returned is 2,000, but any value is allowed when max_records is specified as a query parameter.
+A practical limit might be 25,000.
 (See the MAST Web services page for more information.)

 Records per page

 This parameter controls the number of records displayed per web page.
-By default, 50 rows or records are displayed per HTML page.
-Therefore if 200 records are returned, links to 4 pages will be displayed at the top and bottom of the results table.
-Selecting 100 would display 100 records and links to 2 pages.
+By default, 500 rows or records are displayed per HTML page.
+Therefore if 2000 records are returned, links to 4 pages will be displayed at the top and bottom of the results table.
 The paging feature however uses javascript, so if javascript is turned off, paging won't work and only the rows shown on the first page can be displayed.
 This is one reason why increasing the default value may be helpful.
-The current limit is 500 rows per page.
 Note this value is ignored when output formats other than HTML are selected.

 Make Rows Distinct